W427697/Discord-/docs/faq.md

 If you're using [`Yarn`](https://yarnpkg.com/) as a package manager, you'll need to adjust the command accordingly.

 </Callout>

-## I see `ReferenceError: React is not defined` when using Storybook with Next.js

-Next automatically defines `React` for all of your files via a babel plugin.
-In Storybook, you can solve this either by:

-1. Adding `import React from 'react'` to your component files.
-2. Adding a `.babelrc` that includes [`babel-plugin-react-require`](https://www.npmjs.com/package/babel-plugin-react-require)

 ## How do I setup Storybook to share Webpack configuration with Next.js?